Airports, Airlines, Flight Information Costa Rica

 Although I am a firm believer in traveling Costa Rica by car (but see Driving in Costa Rica and Renting A Car), there are times when driving will just eat up too much vacation time and you just need to get there.
 Luckily, Costa Rica has two domestic airlines that serve just about all of the prime locations in Costa Rica.
 They are:

-Sansa flies out of the San Josť airport, BUT not from the main terminal.
+Sansa flies out of the San Josť airport, but BUT from the main terminal.
 The Sansa terminal is a couple of hundred yards away, an easy walk unless you have a lot of luggage.
 Even if you do, there are porters or skycaps who will lug your stuff over there.

 Sansa also offers to rent you the whole plane for a flat rate.
 So if you're coming with 10-12 people, it may be cheaper to charter the whole thing yourself.